-As of December 31, 2018, the Company has 528 leases outstanding.
-Among those current outstanding leases, 424 leases will expire in one year.
-Those leases are approximately 86,586 square feet in rental space and represent annual rental income of approximately \$960,697.
+As of December 31, 2019, the Company has 3 leases outstanding which will expire in one year.
+These leases are for approximately 431 square feet in rental space and represent annual rental income of approximately \$123,000.

-Defaulting on bank loans could have a material adverse effect on our results of operations
+Bank loans in default could have a material adverse effect on our results of operations

-As of December 31, 2018, we had a total of \$66,854,331 outstanding loans payable to Harbin Bank.
-The agreement with Harbin Bank contains certain protective contractual provisions that limit our activities in order to protect the bank.
-The risk of default may increase in the event of an economic downturn or due to our failure to successfully execute our business plan.
-We have entered into guarantee or security agreements with the bank in connection with the bank loans, pursuant to which we have guaranteed or provided security including property mortgages, pledge of accounts receivable (including property management fees and rentals) and 80% equity interest of DVPD held by Sino Pride was pledged for all liabilities under the bank loans, as applicable.
-Defaulting on our bank loans could result in loss of our collateralized assets and cause a material adverse effect on our results of operations.
+As of December 31, 2019, we had a total of \$67,257,262 outstanding loans payable to Harbin Bank (the "Bank").
+The agreement with the Bank contains certain protective contractual provisions that limit our activities in order to protect the Bank.
+We are currently in default of 3 of our loans with the Bank (the "Short-Terms Loans") in the aggregate amount of approximately \$53.1M.
+We have guarantee and security agreements with the bank in connection with these bank loans, pursuant to which we have guaranteed or provided security including property mortgages, pledge of accounts receivable (including property management fees and rentals) and 80% equity interest of DVPD held by Sino Pride was pledged for all liabilities under the bank loans, as applicable.